ccp5UK/dl-poly/execute/README.txt

 in the sub-directory.
 This will erase all unessential files prior to the next run of the program.
 Do not use this macro before you have stored all your useful data!

+The gui macro

+If you type, in the execute sub-directory, the command:

+gui

+it will try to run the DL_POLY java GUI program from within the java sub-directory!